t-l-xin/ip/docs/README.md

 ____________________________________________________________

-1. help, list, hist - no additional arguments required
-2. done [task no]
-3. delete [task no]
+1. help - Displays help information such as commands available
+2. list - Displays list of tasks
-4. add [task description]
+3. add [task description] - Add a normal task
-5. todo [task description]
+4. todo [task description] - Add a Todo task
-6. deadline [task description] /by YYYY/MM/DD hh:mm
+5. deadline [task description] /by DD/MM/YYYY HHMM - Add a Deadline task
-7. event [task description] /at YYYY/MM/DD hh:mm
+6. event [task description] /at DD/MM/YYYY HHMM - Add a Event task
+7. done [TASK_number] - Mark a task as done
+8. delete [TASK_number] - Delete a task from the task list
+9. find [TASK_KEYWORD] - Find a task by a keyword
+10. hist - Displays list of previous user input commands
+11. bye - Exit Duke program

 ____________________________________________________________